-Philosophical Psychology.
-In the first semester Man is studied as a living organism.
-The nature of life, the nervous system, the senses, internal and external, imagination, memory, instinct and appetite are studied as functions of the animal organism.

-In the second semester, Man as a rational animal is studied.
-Intellection, Volition, Freedom of the Will; the nature of the Soul, its spirituality, immortality and its origin are treated; finally the Human Person and its destiny.
+2a.
+General Introduction to Psychology.
+Man is studied as a living organism.
+The nature of life, the nervous system, the senses, internal and external; imagination, memory, instinct and appetite are studied as functions of the animal organism.
+Modern experiments in psychology are surveyed and their contributions evaluated.
+Man is then studied as a rational animal.
+Intellection, volition, freedom of the will, the nature of the soul, its spirituality, immortality and its origin.
+The human person and its destiny.

-TEXT: The Whole Man, Bittle, (Bruce).
+TEXT: The Whole man.
+Bittle.
+(Bruce) References: Psychology, Maher

-References: Basic Writings of St. Thomas, Pegis; Psychology, Maher.